fmpiza/big-data-platform/README.md

 - Giving system user ability of posting and advertising their products online for makert search.
 - Giving system user ability to watch and stream both football match fixtures, results and live match on both local and international leagues.
 - Storing system user database which can later be used for further kind of stuffs.
+- Also the system can give an Alert to system user concerning health danger in the targeted country.

 TECHNOLOGIES USED
 - Java Server Page (JSP) server-side programming language, HTML, CSS and oracle database.